Cleanliness During Pregnancy: Importance & Tips to Maintain It

 Maintaining personal hygiene during pregnancy is just as important as having a nutritional diet and proper exercise to keep yourself healthy.
 Most women believe that staying away from dirty areas and washing their hands is equivalent to being hygienic.
 While those might be good starting points, that isn’t enough to cover all aspects of personal hygiene during pregnancy.
-The importance of it cannot be stressed enough, and there are numerous aspects related to your body that you should focus on during this phase.
+Plus, with the weakened immune system during pregnancy, it becomes imperative that you take proper measures to keep hygiene in check.
+The importance of cleanliness during pregnancy cannot be stressed enough, and there are numerous aspects related to your body that you should focus on during this phase.

 Be it during pregnancy or after delivery, every decision that you make which affects your body and your mind affects the well-being of your child.
 Even the most straightforward choices of keeping yourself clean are connected to the baby’s health as well.